Ranger10sam/shopify-product-sort-in-collection/README.md

 SHOPIFY_ACCESS_TOKEN="shpat_YOUR_TOKEN_HERE"

-Step 4: Install Dependencies
+Step 5: Install Dependencies

-Open your computer's terminal (like PowerShell).
+Open your computer's terminal (like PowerShell or Command Prompt).

-Navigate to the folder you created:
+Navigate (cd) to the project folder you created.

-cd D:\Shopify Apps\shopify-collection-sort

-Run this command to install the necessary libraries:
+Run the command:

 npm install

-Step 5: Run the Script
+Step 6: Configure and Run the Script

+Edit sort-products.js:

-Open sort-products.js and change the COLLECTION_HANDLE variable at the top to the handle of the collection you want to sort (e.g., 'assam_rifles').
+Change the COLLECTION_HANDLE variable (around line 7) to the exact handle of the collection you want to sort (e.g., 'regiment-pride-polo-collection').

-Verify the CSV_FILE variable matches the name of your CSV file.
+Verify the JSONL_FILE variable (around line 10) matches your data file name ('sales-export.jsonl').

-From your terminal, run the script:
+(Optional) Adjust API_MOVE_DELAY_MS if needed (time in milliseconds between moving each product).

+Run from Terminal:

 node sort-products.js

-Step 6: Monitor and Verify
+Step 7: Monitor and Verify

-Monitor the Terminal: The script will print its progress: reading the CSV, fetching products, and submitting the reorder job.
+Monitor Terminal: The script will output its progress to the console, showing each product being moved.

-Check the Log: A file named sort-products.log will be created with a detailed history.
+Check Log File: A detailed CSV log file (e.g., sort-products_log_YYYY-MM-DD-HH-MM-SS-mmmZ.csv) will be created in the same folder.
+Review this file for any errors or warnings.

-Verify in Shopify: Go to your Shopify Admin > Products > Collections and view the products in the specified collection.
-It might take a minute or two for the sorting job to complete and the new order to appear.
-You may need to refresh the page.
-The products should now be ordered by total sales according to your CSV data.
+Verify in Shopify: Go to your Shopify Admin > Products > Collections.
+Open the target collection.
+Ensure the sort order is set to "Manually".
+Refresh the page.
+The products listed in your sales-export.jsonl should now be ordered at the top according to their net_items_sold, with the highest seller first.